GSBSE NIH T32 Institutional Research Training Grant 2021-2022 Awardees

-The Graduate School of Biomedical Science and Engineering (GSBSE) T32 Steering Committee has chosen six current GSBSE PhD students as the first cohort of the UMaine GSBSE NIH T32 Institutional Research Training Grant.
+The Graduate School of Biomedical Science and Engineering (GSBSE) T32 Steering Committee has chosen eight current GSBSE Ph.D. students as the third cohort of the UMaine GSBSE NIH T32 Institutional Research Training Grant.

 The awardees are:

-- Nicklaus Carter, mentor Dr. David Neivandt of the University of Maine
+- Zaid Al-Abbasi, mentor Dr. Derek Molliver of the University of New England

-- Connor S. Murphy, mentor Dr. Michaela Reagan of the Maine Medical Center Research Institute
+- Audrie Langlais, mentor Dr. Katherine Motyl of the Maine Medical Center Research Institute

-- Katie Stieber, mentor Dr. Lucy Liaw of the Maine Medical Center Research Institute
+- Madeleine Nowak, mentor Dr. Robert Koza of the Maine Medical Center Research Institute

 Eligible students submitted proposals, which were reviewed for overall impact, significance, innovation, approach, and transdisciplinary nature.
 The awardees will receive fellowships, which include a stipend, tuition and university fees, and health insurance coverage as well as an allowance for travel and other training related expenses.

 The five-year, $1.07 million GSBSE NIH T32 grant was the first of its kind to be awarded in the state of Maine from the National Institute of General Medical Sciences.